a few of our favorite posts

 WHICH TYPE OF DYE TO USE

-- If you’re interested in the easiest and most variety-filled option, I can’t recommend enough Tulip Brand’s One-Step Tie Dye Party Kit, which comes with everything you need (minus water and items to dye) to go crazy tie dyeing up to 36 projects with a veritable rainbow of different colors.
-Tulip has a number of different tie dye one-step kits in a variety of fun color combos, which you can find here in TNTP’s Amazon shop.
+- If you’re interested in the easiest and most vibrant dye option, I can’t recommend enough Tulip® Brand’s One-Step Tie Dye®.
 The “one-step” in these kit names refers to the missing step of needing to soak garments in a mixture of water and soda ash before dyeing, making these kits so easy to use.
 Just add water to the dry dye powder in neat squeeze bottles, shake and get dye your heart out!

-- If you’re planning to tie dye using fabric dyes other than Tulip’s One-Step dyes, be sure to follow the instructions on the dye package as there are additional steps involved including soaking fabric in water and liquid dish soap, soda ash, and salt.
+- If you’re planning to tie dye using fabric dyes other than Tulip® One-Step Tie Dye®, be sure to follow the instructions on the dye package as there are additional steps involved including soaking fabric in water and liquid dish soap, soda ash, and salt.
 Be sure to follow the instructions on the dye’s package for best dyeing and color results.

 IMPORTANT: Dye maintains its potency for only 48-72 hours.
 I recommend activating only the colors and amounts you plan on using in a given session to avoid wasting precious dye.
 Keep this in mind when choosing the kits and dyes you plan on using, as well.